oreillymedia/production-resources/word/index.md

 #### Line annotation

 Line annotations are short descriptions that are inserted inline within the code.
 They are distinguished from the code by their font formatting.
-Annotations are set in standard body font (not monospace) in italics and a slightly smaller point size.
-If you'd like to insert line annotations, please use the character style XRefColor, and insert a note at the first occurrence so that the O'Reilly Tools team will convert it correctly:
+Annotations are set in standard body font (not `monospace`) in *italics* and a slightly smaller point size.
+If you'd like to insert line annotations, please use the character style "XRefColor", and insert a note at the first occurrence so that the O'Reilly Tools team will convert it correctly:

 Production: Using XRefColor to indicate line annotations.